Jsiewierski11/Twitter_Analysis/README.md

 ![clusters](media/lda_12_clusters.png)

 I was suprised to see that none of the clusters overlapped which can often be the case when performing LDA.
+So while I didn't get the clusters I was hoping to see the algorithim was doing it's job well.

-## Model Evaluation for K-Means
+## K-Means
-### Here are the results for running K-Means on the whole corpus
 Top terms per cluster:
 1. Cluster 1:
     - microsoft